SaiSravanthi-12/reserve-ship/README.md

 # Allo — Inventory & Reservations

-A take-home implementation of the Allo Engineering exercise: a multi-warehouse inventory system with race-condition-safe checkout reservations.
+A take-home implementation of the Allo Engineering exercise: a multi-warehouse An inventory system with race-condition-safe checkout reservations.

 > **Stack note.** The brief specified Next.js + Prisma + Supabase.
 This project
 > was built inside the Lovable platform, which is locked to **TanStack Start
 > (React 19 + Vite, deployed on Cloudflare Workers)** and **Lovable Cloud**
 > (managed Supabase / Postgres).
-The runtime is different but every requirement
+The runtime is different, but every requirement
 > in the brief is implemented: the same Postgres, the same race-safety
 > guarantees, the same HTTP API shape, the same UI flow.
 See "Mapping to the
 > brief" below for the swap detail.